MajorWalrus/pin/README.md

 review (> ../notes/asdf.txt
 ```

 And you discover, unhappliy, that you've missed a couple of tasks that you forgot you'd previously pinned.
-To see how long ago it was that you added the pin to your list you use detail:
+To see how long ago it was that you added the pin to your list you use `detail`:

 ``` shell
 ~ pin detail donow